RahulxRamesh/Dictionary-API-with-Jest/README.md

 I decided to make seperate .test.js files for each API and create describe() suites to group cases

-I chose to perform a series of status code return validations as well as input validations for the key-value pair API, I had some trouble with the delete dictionary API.
+I chose to perform a series of status code return validations as well as input validations for the key-value pair API, I had some trouble with the delete dictionary API, so I tried out passing a mock delete request that would mock a successful call.

 Between the documentation for the dictionary API and actual returned status codes I noticed that the delete API returns 204 no content rather than the 200 accepted response listed in the API documentation.